Skip to content

 Confirm the property identifiers

-Match survey number, subdivision, village, taluk, SRO, extent, and boundary description against Patta, FMB sketch, and the latest sale deed before requesting the EC.
+Before applying, match the survey number, subdivision, village, taluk, SRO, extent, and boundary description against the Patta, FMB sketch, and latest sale deed so the EC search covers the correct parcel and period.

 2